-Electronic Discovery: The process of collecting, preparing, reviewing, and producing electronic documents in the context of the legal process.
+Electronic Discovery ("E-Discovery"): The process of collecting, preparing, reviewing, and producing electronically stored information ("ESI") in the context of the legal process.
 See Discovery.

-Electronic Document Management:For paper documents, involves imaging, indexing/coding and archiving of scanned documents/images, and thereafter electronically managing them during all life cycle phases.
+Electronic Document Management: For paper documents, involves imaging, indexing/coding and archiving of scanned documents/images, and thereafter electronically managing them during all life cycle phases.
 Electronic documents are likewise electronically managed from creation to archiving and all stages in between.
+Often referred to as ILM (information lifecycle management).

-Electronic File Processing: Generally includes extraction of metadata from files, identification of duplicates/de-duplication and rendering of data into delimited format.
+Electronic File Processing: Generally includes extraction of certain metadata and text from files, identification of duplicates/de-duplication and rendering of data into delimited format.